-This Prospectus is dated 25 November 2020 and a copy of this Prospectus was lodged with ASIC on that date.
-The Company will apply to NSX for admission of the Company to the official list of NSX and for quotation of its Shares on NSX within seven days after the date of this Prospectus.
-Neither ASIC, NSX or their respective officers take any responsibility for the contents of this Prospectus or the merits of the investment to which this Prospectus relates.
+This Replacement Prospectus is dated 31 December 2020 and a copy of this Replacement Prospectus was lodged with ASIC on that date.
+This Replacement Prospectus replaces the Original Prospectus, which was dated 25 November 2020 and was lodged with ASIC on that day, and the First Replacement Prospectus, which was dated 9 December 2020 and was lodged with ASIC on that day.
+This Replacement Prospectus differs from the Original Prospectus and the First Replacement Prospectus.
+The Company applied to the NSX for admission of the Company to the official list of NSX and for quotation of its Shares on NSX within seven days after the date of the Original Prospectus.
+Neither ASIC, NSX or their respective officers take any responsibility for the contents of this Replacement Prospectus or the merits of the investment to which this Prospectus relates.